Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 The Hello World example code provided gives us all we need to know to start customizing our project.
-By the end of this chapter, executing our code without arguments will output a banner--a short block of text that includes the program's name, the author, a brief description, and usage examples.
+By the end of this chapter, executing our code without arguments will output a banner—a short block of text that includes the program's name, the author, a brief description, and usage examples.

 ## Creating a function in Rust